sridharnandigam/personal-blog/content/posts/4_jetson_thor.md

 The [Blackwell architecture](https://images.nvidia.com/aem-dam/Solutions/geforce/blackwell/nvidia-rtx-blackwell-gpu-architecture.pdf) was announced in March 2024 and is used in their groundbreaking GB200 NVL72 data center chips and their more accessible RTX 50 series.
 It boasts CUDA cores with upgraded compute capability, new fifth-generation tensor cores, fourth-generation ray tracing cores, and introduces us to the AI Management Processor (AMP).

-The AMP is a RISC-V processor that implements a scheduling architecture similar to Hardware-Accelerated GPU Scheduling (HAGS), which was Microsoft’s answer to the scheduling bottleneck between the CPU and the GPU to gamers and AI-powered rendering apps.
+The AMP is a RISC-V processor that implements a scheduling architecture to reduce the scheduling bottleneck between the CPU and the GPU.
+It's fashioned after Microsoft's Hardware-Accelerated GPU Scheduling (HAGS) to improve performance for games and AI-powered apps on Windows.
-I'm not super familiar with this particular processor and, at the moment, it's not entirely clear to me how it fits in with the rest of the Jetson Thor's functionalities.
+I'm not super familiar with this particular processor and, at the moment, it's not entirely clear how it fits in with the rest of the Jetson Thor's functionalities.
+The Blackwell documentation describes its purpose to enhance the scheduling of GPU contexts in Windows but most Jetson Nano chips run best with Ubuntu.
-I can't find any direct reference to it in the maze of NVIDIA's Jetson webpages.
-It's advertised as enhancing the scheduling of GPU contexts in Windows but most Jetson Nano chips run best with Ubuntu.
-I can only assume it is meant to enhance the video output experience in some way or maybe it is really critical to asynchronous AI model workloads.
+I can't find any direct reference to the AMP in the actual Jetson webpages but I can only assume it is meant to enhance the video output experience in some way or speed up asynchronous AI model workloads on the edge.

-Even non-technical folks might find it worthwhile to flip through the microarchitecture of these chips since it essentially determines a processor’s capabilities at the level right above the hardware itself.
+These are important considerations and even non-technical folks might find it worthwhile to flip through the microarchitecture of these chips since it essentially determines a processor’s capabilities at the level right above the hardware itself.
 An impressive [SiFive processor](https://www.sifive.com/blog/introduction-to-sifive-vector-processors) with vector registers and vector ALUs is only fully useful when paired with the RISC-V ISA supporting the vector extension.
 Simply put, it's an important consideration when looking for a chip with competitive functionality and long-term support.

 #### Everything Else
-As for the rest of the Jetson Thor chip, we have an impressive multicore ARM Neoverse CPU, a line designed for datacenters and edge computing.
+As for the rest of the Jetson Thor chip, we have an impressive multicore ARM Neoverse CPU, a line designed for HPC datacenters and edge computing.
-There's also dedicated hardware for high-quality video encoding and decoding.
+There's also dedicated hardware for high-quality video encoding and decoding, ideal for computer vision capabilities.

 The [Programmable Vision Accelerator v3 (PVA)](https://developer.nvidia.com/embedded/pva#section-how-it-works) is a programmable multi-core Digital Signal Processor (DSP) meant to offload certain computer vision tasks from the GPU.